fourieraudio/docs/manual/transform.client/home/chains.md

 you should select `Bypass`.
 The plugin will still be loaded, but audio will temporarily skip that plugin in the chain.
 Audio is not interrupted when you bypass/un-bypass a plugin, but the plugin will continue to consume DSP resources.

+## Copy/Paste Plugin State
+You can use the "Copy" and "Paste" buttons in the detail pane for a Plugin Instance to copy the state of that instance to any other instance of the same type.

+## Move/Renumber Chains

+By selecting a chain, you can either move the chain left/right, or alternatively renumber the chain.